Quality and reproducibility

 In our system, all of these problems have been adequately addressed; the wells of microtiter plates covered with our sandwich covers are now a fully mature alternative to Erlenmeyer flasks:

-• All wells are hermetically closed by our sandwich covers; evaporation is reduced 20-fold (1-2% per well per day at 30 ºC) while still a sufficient degree of exchange of headspace air with the surroundings is maintained.
+- All wells are hermetically closed by our sandwich covers; evaporation is reduced 20-fold (1-2% per well per day at 30 ºC) while still a sufficient degree of exchange of headspace air with the surroundings is maintained (via the filter-covered holes in the seals above the centre of the wells)

 Sources of statistical error